 Alabama Child Car Seat Types

-Rear Facing Car Seats
+Rear-Facing Car Seats

-Front Facing Car Seats
+Front-Facing Car Seats

-Finally, Alabama car seat laws require children five to six years old to be buckled into a booster seat.
-Even though the law does not require a booster seat after age six, ideally a child will use a booster seat until he or she is between eight and twelve years old because before that age, children are usually too small to safely use the adult seat belts safely.
+Alabama car seat laws require children five to six years old to be buckled into a booster seat.
+Even though the law does not require a booster seat after age six, a child will ideally use a booster seat until they are between eight and twelve years old.
+Before that age, children are usually too small to use adult seat belts safely.

 For a free legal consultation, call 800-537-8185